The Best things to do in Whitehorse, Yukon

 MacBride Museum of Yukon History

 The MacBride Museum is the place to learn all about the history of the Yukon.
 The first museum in the Territory, it was originally housed in the historic telegraph office.
-The modern museum is a larger building that is surrounds the original and historic one.
+The modern museum is the larger building surrounding the historic building in the lower right of the photo.

 SS Klondike National Historic Site